viceversus/agoras-timer-mobile/README.md

 ## Bundling

-Building the app for distribution.
+To bundle the app for distribution for both iOS and Android:

 1. Execute `npm run bundle` to generate the [offline JS bundle](https://facebook.github.io/react-native/docs/running-on-device-ios.html#using-offline-bundle).
 1. For iOS, update `AppDelegate.m` to load from pre-bundled file on disk.